1840 & Company official logo

 What is Remote Closing?

-While the idea originally used to refer to primarily to realestate transactions, today, remote closing simply refers to the process of finalizing a sales deal or transaction without the need for physical presence.
-It leverages digital tools and platforms to facilitate communication, document sharing, and contract signing (such as DocuSign), enabling businesses to close deals with clients or customers located anywhere in the world.
-In essence, remote closing uses remote sales teams and technological prowess, designed to optimize the final stages of the sales funnel.
+While the idea originally used to refer to primarily to real estate transactions, today, remote closing simply refers to the process of finalizing a sales deal or transaction without the need for physical presence.
+It leverages digital tools and platforms to facilitate communication, document sharing, and contract signing (such as DocuSign), enabling businesses to close deals with clients located anywhere in the world.

 • Nurturing client relationships through virtual channels